8 Myths about debt that keep you from living your dreams

 -I’m investing in my RSP through debt so that I can save on my income taxes today.

--A mortgage isn’t really debt because my house is going to appreciate in value and it will make me money in the long run.
+-A mortgage isn’t really debt because my house is going to appreciate and it will make me money in the long run.

 None of these myths bear the scrutiny of reality.
-Many, many university grads find themselves without a job in their chosen field, forced to work any job they can find to begin making payments on their university loans.
+Many university grads find themselves without a job in their chosen field, forced to work any job they can find to begin making payments on their university loans.
 Alternatively, to avoid the payment cycle, they go to grad school and increase their indebtedness.
-Unfortunately, after graduation there still aren’t any jobs in their field and now they are overqualified.
+Unfortunately, after graduation, there still aren’t any jobs in their field and now they are overqualified.
 The Bachelor of Business grad who is the manager at Tim Hortons isn’t going to hire an MBA grad to work under him.
-And if we’re talking union jobs, management can’t afford to hire an MBA to take an entry level position, when there’s a Mom who just put her 3 year old in Daycare and needs to supplement the family income to pay the mortgage.
+And if we’re talking union jobs, management can’t afford to hire an MBA to take an entry-level position, when there’s a Mom who just put her 3-year-old in Daycare and needs to supplement the family income to pay the mortgage.
 Moms don’t cost as much as MBAs.

 Investing in an RSP may save you money in taxes, but it won’t necessarily increase your retirement savings.
 We invested in RSPs for years.
 After 20 years of investment, often forced to invest in risky mutual funds rather than GICs because our financial advisor insisted that we had “room for risk” in our portfolios, we don’t have much more than we put in initially.
 We now look at our RSPs as if they are nonexistent.
 We can’t draw on them in need without heavy financial penalties and when we reach retirement age, they may be worthless.
 Pay off debt first rather than invest in RSP or retirement savings.

 Am I saying never get a mortgage to finance a home purchase?
-No, but there are other avenues to owning property that need to be explored as well.
+No, but there are other avenues to owning property that needs to be explored as well.